Chenay, Sarthe

 Chenay (/fr/) is a commune in the Sarthe department in the Pays de la Loire region in north-western France.

 Geography

+The commune is in the Normandie-Maine Regional Natural Park.

 The commune along with another 32 communes is part of a 3,503 hectare, Natura 2000 conservation area, called the Haute vallée de la Sarthe.

+The river Sarthe flows through the commune.